magcode/mpower-tools/bootstate/readme.md

 It does not revert the socket state as it was before the power loss.

 # Warning
-Even though you can disable a socket on boot, the socker *will* be turned for ~300ms.
+Even though you can disable a socket on boot, the socket *will* be turned on for ~300ms.
 Make sure your connected devices can stand this short power stroke!!!

 Use at your own risk!
 Use only with Firmware `MF.v2.1.11`.